turingschool/mod-0-curriculum/computer-setup.md

 ### Install Git

-Git is a Version Control System (VCS).
+Git is a Version Control System.
 It allows you to save work on your project and reference previous states of a project, if needed.
 Normally when we save something on our computer, the newer version overwrites the older version.
 This is problematic if we need to look back at an earlier version.
 Git solves this problem by providing you multiple save points.
 You can get the current version, and any previous version.
 Git’s philosophy: never lose anything.

-One thing we'd like to be clear on: Git is not the same thing as GitHub.
+Note: Git is not the same thing as GitHub.
 You'll learn more about how they interact as you work through Mod 0.

 **Action Steps:**
-- Install Git (we will use Homebrew to do so) on your machine by taking the following steps:
+- Install Git on your machine by taking the following steps:
   1. Open your Terminal, and run `brew install git`
   1. Check that it was successful by running `git` in the Terminal.
 It should output something like what follows:
   ```